MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/the-changes-you-requested-to-the-table-were-not-successful-because-they-would-cr.md

 localization_priority: Priority
 ---

-# The changes you requested to the table were not successful because they would create duplicate values in the index, primary key, or relationship.
-(Error 3022)
+# The changes you requested to the table were not successful because they would create duplicate values in the index, primary key, or relationship (Error 3022)

 **Applies to:** Access 2013 | Access 2016